patrickoser/social-app/README.md

 One step at a time.
 1% better everyday!

 Todo:
+    Setup DataProvider with all the context needed for CRUD operations.
+Should work with a axios localhost to serve static files for now until I get firebase working.
+Will tweak everything later on to work with firebase.

     Create cards for posts on Home Feed.

     There should be no Header in the login/signup page.